Delino Dexter Calvin

 Delino Dexter Calvin (May 15, 1798 – 18 May 1884) was a naturalized Canadian citizen, former resident of New England, successful Ontario businessman and political figure.
 He represented Frontenac in the Legislative Assembly of Ontario as a Conservative member from 1868 to 1875 and from 1877 to 1883.

+The township of Calvin in Nipissing District, Ontario, was named after him.

 Early days

-Calvin was born in Clarendon, Vermont in 1798, the fourth of five children to Sandford Jenks Calvin and Abigail Chipman.
+Calvin was born in Clarendon, Vermont, United States, in 1798, the fourth of five children to Sandford Jenks Calvin and Abigail Chipman.
 Sandford Calvin, an unsuccessful attorney, died when Delino was only eight years old.
-Delino later moved to northern New York state in 1818, specifically near La Fargeville, New York, where he farmed and became involved in the lumber trade.
+Delino later moved to northern New York State in 1818, specifically near La Fargeville, where he farmed and became involved in the lumber trade.
 This would represent the beginnings of his successful business career in the timber trades.
 He later moved to Clayton, New York to concentrate on lumber operations.